Phi Lambda Theta: History

 Phi Lambda Theta originated as the Three Links in 1920, at Pennsylvania State College in State College, Pennsylvania.
-It was organized by J. Clifford Jenkins and Charles W. Reed to unit students who belonged to the Independent Order of Odd Fellows.
+It was organized by J. Clifford Jenkins and Charles W. Reed to unite students who belonged to the Independent Order of Odd Fellows.
 The group's first meeting after being recognized by the college's board of fraternal affairs was on November 18, 1920, the date the fraternity designated as its Founders' Day.

 The fraternity changed its name from Three Links to Phi Lambda Theta on May 11, 1922.
 Phi Lambda Theta ended its affiliation with the Odd Fellows in January 1924, following changes to the requirements for non-collegiate lodges on September 13, 1922.

 A second chapter, Beta, was established at Kansas State University in 1923, followed by Gamma at Bucknell University in 1925.
 Delta was chartered at Waynesburg University in 1927, followed by Epsilon at Susquehanna University in 1928.
 In 1930, Phi Lambda Theta was admitted to junior membership in the North American Interfraternity Conference.
 That year, it had initiated 400 members and three chapters owned houses.
 The fraternity also had an alumni association.

 Phi Lambda Theta was governed by an annual national convention that elected five grand officers and a board of trustees.
 Each chapter sent two representatives to the convention, along with one delegate from the alumni association.
 Its executive committee oversaw operations between national conventions, and included the grand president, the grand vice president, and the grand secretary-treasurer.

 Rather than a coordinated merger strategy, the dissolution of Phi Lambda Theta appears to have been a sudden rush for the door, late in the Great Depression.
 The Kansas State and Susquehanna chapters became chapters of Beta Kappa in through separate petitions, and the founding chapter was absorbed into Alpha Tau Omega.